communityinclusion/catada.info/pages/state.md

 <h3>Device Reutilization</h3>

-<p>WATR’s reuse program provides networking opportunities for individuals to exchange, sell, and recycle lightly-used assistive technology throughout the state of Wyoming.
+<p>WATR's reuse program provides networking opportunities for individuals to exchange, sell, and recycle lightly-used assistive technology throughout the state of Wyoming.
 All sale profits allow WATR to buy, update, and maintain new devices and technology.
 WATR coordinates with other states to offer the sale, purchase, and donation of lightly-used assistive technology through a collaborative website AT4ALL: <a href="https://wy.at4all.com/">www.wy.at4all.com</a></p>

 <h3>Device Loan</h3>